pensjonatus/flash-fiction/blog/scaredy-cat.md

 ---
-title: 'Scaredy Cat'
+title: Scaredy Cat
 date: '2012-09-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Not entirely sure what she would say, Tom approached Kate to invite her to the